PAOK FC: Zagorakis – Vryzas management with massive fans' support (2007–2012)

-In 2009–10 season, PAOK fought for the title up to matchday 26 (Panathinaikos were 2pts ahead), when they lost 2–0 against local rivals Aris at Kleanthis Vikelidis Stadium.
-The club had tremendous complaints against referee Spathas and after the final whistle, Zagorakis went in the dressing room and apologized to PAOK players for not being able to protect them against poor refereeing.
+In the 2009–10 PAOK FC season, PAOK fought for the title up to matchday 26 (Panathinaikos were two points ahead), when they lost 2–0 against local rivals Aris at Kleanthis Vikelidis Stadium.
+The club complained about referee Spathas; after the final whistle, Zagorakis went to the dressing room and apologized to PAOK players for not being able to protect them against poor refereeing.
 PAOK went on to win the league playoffs (pos.
 2–5) and qualified for 2010–11 UEFA Champions League third qualifying round, but the success was swiftly followed by Fernando Santos' announcement of his decision to depart, having concluded his three-year contract as head coach.
 It was eventually decided in mid-June that Mario Beretta would be his successor.

-Beretta was quickly replaced by Pavlos Dermitzakis and became the shortest-serving PAOK coach ever, sitting on the bench for 38 days only.
+Beretta was quickly replaced by Pavlos Dermitzakis and became the shortest-serving PAOK coach ever, sitting on the bench for just 38 days.
 With Dermitzakis at the helm, PAOK faced Ajax and was ultimately eliminated on the away goals rule, managing a 1–1 draw in Amsterdam and a thrilling 3–3 draw in Thessaloniki.
 Entering the UEFA Europa League playoff round, PAOK were drawn against Fenerbahçe, also eliminated from the Champions League third qualifying round.
-This time, PAOK fared much better and after winning the home game 1–0 in Thessaloniki, secured a memorable 1–1 draw after extra time in Constantinople.
-Dermitzakis was removed after a 1–0 loss to Panathinaikos on 17 October.
+PAOK won the home game 1–0 in Thessaloniki, then secured a 1–1 draw after extra time in Constantinople.
+Dermitzakis was removed after a 1–0 loss to Panathinaikos FC on 17 October.
 His assistant, Makis Chavos, replaced him as caretaker manager and PAOK reached the knockout phase of the Europa League, losing 2–1 on aggregate to CSKA Moscow.
-In the league, PAOK finished 3rd and qualified for the 2011–12 UEFA Europa League.
+In the league, PAOK finished third and qualified for the 2011–12 UEFA Europa League.

 PAOK board appointed Romanian László Bölöni as the club's new head coach for the following season.
 The team qualified from the UEFA Europa League playoff round and entered the group stage.
 On 30 November 2011, PAOK achieved a historic 2–1 victory over Tottenham Hotspur at White Hart Lane.
-With this victory, the club qualified to the knockout phase for second consecutive year.
-On 26 January 2012, Zagorakis resigned from club's presidency and he was replaced by Vryzas.
+With this victory, the club qualified for the knockout phase for a second consecutive year.
+On 26 January 2012, Theodoros Zagorakis resigned from the club's presidency and was replaced by Zisis Vryzas.